 As a diabetic, listening to my body is an important part of my Exercise Tool-Kit and my work-out ritual

 As I noted earlier, hyperglycemia is a concern for me when I exercise.
-Although I have managed this concern through the choice of exercise I participate in, I ensure that I plan for the worse and my blood sugars dropping unexpectedly.
+Although I have managed this concern through the choice of exercise I participate in, I ensure that I plan for the worst-case scenario of my blood sugar dropping unexpectedly during exercise.

 - Listen to my body, not every workout will be the same.
 Know my limits